 - How much electricity does a sauna use?
 This depends largely on two things: how long you use the sauna and what type of sauna you own.
 A two-person sauna will be quicker to use and thus might use less electricity to get to the right temperature.
 If you use your sauna for 20 minutes versus an hour, there will be a difference there as well.
 Usually, your sauna seller will be able to help you estimate how much power your sauna will use per hour.
 As a rough calculation, a 1000W sauna will use around 1 kWh (1 kilowatt per hour) of electricity.
 You can therefore calculate your costs by multiplying how much energy your sauna uses by how much your electric company charges you for 1 kilowatt per hour.

-- Cleaning supplies: To keep mold and bacteria out of your sauna, it is important that you clean it regularly.
+- Cleaning supplies: To keep mold and bacteria out of your sauna, you must clean it regularly.
 We don’t recommend that you use harsh cleaning products for your sauna.
 The steam from the sauna can mix with those cleaning products to create harmful fumes.
-Use milder cleaning products like baking soda and vinegar is a much better option.
+Using milder cleaning products like baking soda and vinegar is a much better option.
 Most of the time, you may have these products at home.
 If you don’t, this is something you will add to your monthly running costs of being a sauna owner.

-- Laundry supplies: If you use towels or cushions in you sauna, you will have to wash them to keep them nice and dry to use the next time.
-If you throw this into your weekly laundry, the costs are miniscule.
-However, if you were looking for a third monthly running costs, laundry and laundry supplies would be the third one on the list.
+- Laundry supplies: If you use towels or cushions in your sauna, you will have to wash them to keep them nice and dry to use the next time.
+If you throw this into your weekly laundry, the costs are minuscule.
+However, if you were looking for a third monthly running cost, laundry and laundry supplies would be the third one on the list.

 Other costs for your sauna may include replacing broken parts.
 This however is usually not a monthly running cost but a cost that may be incurred once in a year or longer.

-As you can see, the costs to run your sauna are very low.
+As you can see, the costs of running your infrared sauna are very low.
 Ready to make your investment for good health?
 Call us today.